rayanequeiroz/SimpleWeather/README.md

-# SimpleWeather is a small SPA I do as a pet project.
+# 🌤SimpleWeather is a small SPA I do as a pet project.
 ### So it's still in development.

 Hello!
 This is my first SPA using a combination of React and Redux.\